scala-hamsters/hamsters/README.md

 ### Retry

-Retry allows to run a code block several times if it fails, with a customizable maximum number of retries.
+Retry allows to run a code block several times if it fails, with a customizable maximum number of tries.
 It accepts a function to log the error messages :

 ```scala
 val logErrorsFunction = (errorMessage: String) => println(errorMessage)